 Published in the Journal of Divorce & Remarriage, the April 2018 study presents the results of an evaluation conducted of Arizona Revised Statutes 25-403.02 (2013), which directed courts to “maximize” a child’s time with both parents in custody decisions.
 This study included a statewide survey of the four family law professions (court staff, judges, mental health providers and attorneys) to assess perceptions four years after passage of the legislation.

-The consensus showed that the law led to an increase in parenting time for fathers, with “good dads” now virtually assured of receiving equal parenting rights.
-At the same time, there was shown to be no noticeable increase in legal conflict leading up to custodial decisions.
+The consensus showed that the law led to an increase in parenting time for fathers, with “good dads”.
+Now virtually assured of receiving equal parenting rights.
+This also showed to be no increase in legal conflict leading up to custodial decisions.

-“These findings are extremely encouraging and reinforce the idea that shared parenting benefits children,” said Petra Maxwell, Executive Director of the National Parents Organization.
-“The bill in Arizona specifically did not include presumption language related to parenting time, and courts have been directed only to maximize opportunities for both parents.
-Judges have been free to interpret the meaning of ‘maximize.’
+“The bill in Arizona did not include language related to parenting time, and courts have been directed to maximize opportunities for both parents.
+Judges have been free to interpret the meaning of ‘maximize’.
 Shared parenting has become the apparent starting point, and the positive perception of the law clearly indicates that courts continue to use judicial latitude when determining the best interests of a child.”

 The authors of the study received responses from 209 family law professionals in Arizona.
-This number represented 11 percent of the state’s attorneys, 40 percent of judges, 50 percent of mental health practitioners, and 82 percent of county conciliation court staff, which includes mediators, attorneys, conciliators, counselors and evaluators employed by the court.
+This number represented 11 percent of the state’s attorneys, 40 percent of judges, 50 percent of mental health practitioners, and 82 percent of county conciliation court staff.
+Which also includes mediators, attorneys, conciliators, counselors and evaluators employed by the court.

-“Shared parenting continues to be the best outcome for children,” Maxwell said.
-“Special interest groups continue to push the incorrect idea that these laws take away a court’s ability to exercise judgment, and the results of this survey dispel that myth.
-Opposition to these laws generally comes from groups who profit the most off of our broken family court system, but this study demonstrates that the judiciary will continue to have the discretion to award child support orders that protect the interests of children at all costs.
-Other states would be wise to take into account these results when looking at passing their own legislation.”
+“Special interest groups continue to push the incorrect idea that these laws take away a court’s ability to exercise judgment.
+Also the results of this survey dispel that myth.
+Opposition to these laws comes from groups who profit the most off of our broken family court system.
+This study demonstrates that the judiciary will continue to have the discretion to award child support orders.
+Which will protect the interests of children at all costs.
+Likewise, other states would be wise to take into account these results when looking at passing their own legislation.”

-National Parents Organization, a charitable and educational 501(c)(3) organization, seeks better lives for children through family law reform that establishes equal rights and responsibilities for fathers and mothers after divorce or separation.
-The organization is focused on promoting shared parenting and preserving a child’s strong bond with both parents, which is critically important to their emotional, mental and physical health.
-In 2014, National Parents Organization released the Shared Parenting Report Card, the first study to rank the states on child custody laws.
+National Parents Organization, a charitable and educational 501(c)(3) organization, seeks better lives for children.
+Through family law reform that establishes equal rights and responsibilities for fathers and mothers after divorce or separation.
+Focused on promoting shared parenting.
+Also preserving a child’s bond with both parents.
+Which is critically important to their emotional, mental and physical health.
+In 2014, National Parents Organization released the Shared Parenting Report Card.
+Not to mention it was the first study to rank the states on child custody laws.
 Visit the National Parents Organization website at www.nationalparentsorganizatio